mapbox/mapbox-navigation-ios/README.md

 1. Run `./Carthage/Checkouts/mapbox-navigation-ios/scripts/wcarthage.sh bootstrap --platform iOS --cache-builds --use-netrc`. (wcarthage.sh is a temporary replacement for `carthage` to work around [a linker error in Xcode 12](https://github.com/Carthage/Carthage/issues/3019).)

 1. Follow the rest of [Carthage’s iOS integration instructions](https://github.com/Carthage/Carthage#if-youre-building-for-ios-tvos-or-watchos).
-Your application target’s Embed Frameworks build phase should include `MapboxNavigation.framework`, `MapboxCoreNavigation.framework`, `MapboxNavigationNative.framework`, `MapboxCommon.framework`, and `MapboxAccounts.framework`.
+Your application target’s Embed Frameworks build phase should include `MapboxNavigation.framework`, `MapboxCoreNavigation.framework`, `MapboxNavigationNative.framework`, and `MapboxCommon.framework`.

 MapboxNavigation no longer supports Carthage as of v2.0.0-alpha.1.
 However, if you are building a user interface from scratch, you can [install just the MapboxCoreNavigation framework using Carthage](./custom-navigation.md#using-carthage).